Conservation (Fire) Camps

 CDCR, in cooperation with the California Department of Forestry and Fire Protection (CAL FIRE) and the Los Angeles County Fire Department (LAC FIRE), jointly operates 43 conservation camps, commonly known as fire camps, located in 27 counties.
 All camps are minimum-security facilities and all are staffed with correctional staff.

-- Overall, there are approximately 3,100 inmates working at fire camps currently.
-Approximately 2,200 of those are fire line-qualified inmates.
+- As of Oct.
+2020, there are approximately 1,800 inmates working at fire camps currently.
+Approximately 1,200 of those are fire line-qualified inmates.
 In addition to inmate firefighters, camp inmates can work as support staff for the camps such as cooks, laundry workers, landscapers, and water treatment plant workers.

 - An inmate must volunteer for the fire camp program; no one is involuntarily assigned to work in a fire camp.
 Volunteers must have “minimum custody” status, or the lowest classification for inmates based on their sustained good behavior in prison, their conforming to rules within the prison and participation in rehabilitative programming.

 - Some conviction offenses automatically make an inmate ineligible for conservation camp assignment, even if they have minimum custody status.
 Those convictions include: sexual offenses, arson and any history of escape with force or violence.

 - When not fighting fires, inmate firefighters perform conservation and community service projects performing a wide range of duties, such as clearing brush and fallen trees to reduce the chance of fire, maintaining parks, sand bagging, flood protection and reforestation.